Saturday, December 7, 2024

 11. Angel Olsen – Big Time

 I’ve long been a fan of Angel Olsen, starting with 2014’s Burn Your Fire For No Witness, and sang her praises back then as channeling the varied sounds of PJ Harvey, Hole, Linda Perhacs, and Mazzy Star.
-In the interim, all her records have been solid, good-to-great representations of that undefined genre of indie singer-songwriter.
-With a few listens of Big Time in my head, I had the pleasure so seeing Olsen on tour with Sharon Van Etten and Julien Baker and realized fairly quickly that she is now something much grander.
+In the interim, all her records have been solid, good-to-great representations of that underdefined genre of indie singer-songwriter.
+With a few listens of Big Time in my head, I had the pleasure of seeing Olsen on tour with Sharon Van Etten and Julien Baker and realized fairly quickly that she is now something much grander.
 Now the touchstones are entries in the great Americana songbook, such as Carole King, Dolly Parton, Dusty Springfield, and Patsy Cline.
 On Big Time, Angel Olsen sings her heart out in such a mature and refined manner (with just enough alt.music feels) that she seems larger than life, like a country music heroine with platinum records and red carpets rolling out with each of her steps.
 Every song is gorgeous.
 Choice track: Go Home”.

 10. Cozy Slippers – Cozy Slippers